shredthaGNAR/list-of-my-starred-repos/README.md

 * [ddawson/Link-Tools](https://github.com/ddawson/Link-Tools): Configurable copy and visit operations for links in Firefox
 * [apiraino/link_cleaner](https://github.com/apiraino/link_cleaner): A Firefox extension to clean urls from tracking and advertisement parameters
 * [wyattharrell/linkbook](https://github.com/wyattharrell/linkbook): Linkbook is a powerful link-saving web app that can store your favorite links, keep you organized, and much more.
+* [sissbruecker/linkding](https://github.com/sissbruecker/linkding): Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
 * [sebw/linkding-archiver](https://github.com/sebw/linkding-archiver): Linkding bookmark manager + SingleFile archiving combined
 * [Dacid99/LinkDroid-for-Linkwarden](https://github.com/Dacid99/LinkDroid-for-Linkwarden): A companion android app for the Linkwarden project.
 It enables you to upload links via the share context menu and to quickly access the webinterface.
 This repository is just a mirror, please go to the gitlab repo to contribute code.
 * [eight04/linkify-plus-plus](https://github.com/eight04/linkify-plus-plus): A userscript/extension which can linkify almost everything.
 Based on Linkify Plus.